bunions1/trackif-etl/README.md

 		FROM raw_heartbleed_data
 		WHERE data#>>'{tls_handshake, ServerHelloMsg, heartbleed_vulnerable}' = 'true';

-######Raw city population data - cities15000.txt
+#####  Raw city population data - cities15000.txt

-This dataset provides the population value each city.
+This dataset provides the population value for each city.
 This is a tab delimited file with many columns, we care about asciiname, admin1_code (state code) and population, but first we will import everything into a staging table.

 	CREATE TABLE raw_cities_pop(
 							   fgeonameid      INTEGER PRIMARY KEY,